VellyD/WeddingInvite/README.md

 ## Photos Section

-The photo section is ready to use, but we will add the URL after the event.
+The photo section is ready to use.